yast/yast-storage-ng/doc/installer-hacks.md

 created in the corresponding repository.
 This document should always contain a summary of the changes in those branches, in a human-readable fashion.

-## Changes in yast2-country

-* Commented the check for Windows partitions.
-As a result of that change, `Timezone.windows_partition` is always false, so the installer does not assume the internal clock to be set to local time.

 ## Changes in yast2-network

 * Commented the code used to check if the root path (/) is in a network device,